 Henry married Jane Seymour just 11 days after the death of Anne Boleyn.
 He was 45 years old, Jane was 28.

 Although Henry became concerned when Jane did not become pregnant immediately, he was delighted when she gave birth to a son, Edward, in October 1538.

-Henry was very upset when Jane died two weeks later.
+Henry was very upset when Jane died a month later.
 On his deathbed, Henry requested to be buried next to Jane.